 - a board of directors composed of registered directors of the company;

-- a representative director or directors appointed among the directors; and
+- a representative director or directors appointed from among the directors; and

 - a statutory auditor or auditors, or an audit committee.

-Among these bodies, the general shareholders' meeting is the supreme decision-making body, and it determines fundamental matters pursuant to the KCC and the articles of incorporation of the company.
+Of these, the general shareholders' meeting is the supreme decision-making body and determines fundamental matters pursuant to the KCC and the articles of incorporation of a company.
 The board of directors makes decisions on important operational matters that are not specially reserved for the resolution of the general shareholders' meeting by the KCC and the articles of incorporation.
 Boards of directors consist of executive directors, outside directors, and non-executive, non-outside directors.
 Given that executive directors generally become members of the management, the management and the board of directors are not always clearly distinguished.
 The representative director has the authority to perform matters resolved by the board of directors, and to decide and perform ordinary management activities.
-The statutory auditor or the audit committee supervises the management of the company's business and audits the company's financials and accounts.
+The statutory auditor or the audit committee supervises the management of the company's business and audits the company's finances and accounts.

 In particular, seeking board-focused management, the Corporate Governance Act stipulates that the chief operating officer, who is in charge of strategic planning, financial management, risk management and other major issues, shall be appointed or dismissed by a resolution of the board of directors.

 In December 2020, proposed amendments to the KCC, the Monopoly Regulation and Fair Trade Act, and the Bill to the Act on the Supervision of New Financial Consolidated Business Groups, which are referred as the three laws of fair economy, passed the plenary session of the National Assembly.
 These bills are notable in that they each incorporate new or amended provisions that have a considerable impact on corporate governance in Korea.